cyplo/apprenticeship/README.md

 * allows the apprentice to formulate a plan of approaching a problem on their own - do not hand over a complete plan of actions

 ## General

+Before apprentice starts:

+* decide on the mentor
+* make sure that everyone understands that we're investing the time now to iron out all of the issues today - this means that the whole team is taking a performance hit by accepting the apprentice, and they do want to do it anyway.
+* make sure to announce when the apprentice starts to everyone involved.

 Starting